Mesascdz/For-th-mesas/README.md

 ## Project Status

 This project is temporarily open-source for development and feedback purposes.
 Future updates may transition it to a closed-source model.
-Suggestions and feedback are welcome!

 ## Deployment